chand1012/chand1012.github.io/_posts/2020-04-17-How-To-Host-A-Flask-Server-With-Gunicorn-And-HTTPS.md

     WantedBy=multi-user.target

-This will enable launch of the app on boot of your VPS using `systemd`.
+This will enable launch of the app on boot of your server using `systemd`.
 NGINX is already configured to do this when you install it.
 Now we need the `start.sh` file.
 Run the following to create the file:

 ```
 nano /var/www/flask/hello-world/start.sh